 Please contact the Cultural Anthropology Graduate Coordinator or Student Representative for more information:

 The program in evolutionary anthropology is built on a strong and unified theoretical foundation in human behavioral ecology, evolutionary psychology, and cultural transmission.
 We engage in laboratory and field research that makes use of computer simulation, molecular, ethnographic, and ethological methods.
 We have a strong record of research funding from the National Science Foundation, U.S. Department of Justice, U.S. State Department and a variety of private foundations.
 Graduate students are regularly involved in research and teaching from their first semester at WSU.
 We maintain a strongly collegial environment with national and international collaborations that facilitate comparative research and a broad student experience.
 As a result, many of our graduate students obtain experience at several field sites and laboratories early in their careers.
-Current research projects include multiple field sites in Africa, the Caribbean, and North America.
+Current research projects include multiple field sites in Africa, the Caribbean, South America, Asia and North America.

 Please contact the Evolutionary Anthropology Graduate Coordinator or Student Representative for more information:

 We recommend that prospective students review our research areas and consider who might supervise their research.
 Prospective students should review our faculty biographies and contact any faculty with whom they wish to work with before applying to our program.

 The deadline for receipt of a complete application and all supporting materials is December 1st **Tip – The WSU graduate school receives thousands of applications a year.
 In order to ensure that your whole application reaches the Department of Anthropology by the deadline you should plan to have submitted it at least a week or two in advance**

 Please review our admission requirements page and program pages for additional information.
 The application is completed on-line.